csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Adding dynamic move-ordering schemes, such as trying first the moves that were found to be best in the past, brings us quite close to the theoretical limit.
 The past could be the previous move—often the same threats remain—or it could come from previous exploration of the current move.
 One way to gain information from the current move is with iterative deepening search.
 First, search 1 ply deep and record the best path of moves.
 Then search 1 ply deeper, but use the recorded path to inform move ordering.
 As we saw in Chapter 3, iterative deepening on an exponential game tree adds only a constant fraction to the total search time, which can be more than made up from better move ordering.
 The best moves are often called **killer moves** and to try them first is called the killer move heuristic.KILLER MOVES

 In Chapter 3, we noted that repeated states in the search tree can cause an exponential increase in search cost.
-In many games, repeated states occur frequently because of **transpo- sitions**—different permutations of the move sequence that end up in the same position.
+In many games, repeated states occur frequently because of **transpositions**—different permutations of the move sequence that end up in the same position.
 ForTRANSPOSITION

-example, if White has one move, a1, that can be answered by Black with b1 and an unre- lated move a2 on the other side of the board that can be answered by b2, then the sequences \[a1, b1, a2, b2\] and \[a2, b2, a1, b1\] both end up in the same position.
+example, if White has one move, a1, that can be answered by Black with b1 and an unrelated move a2 on the other side of the board that can be answered by b2, then the sequences \[a1, b1, a2, b2\] and \[a2, b2, a1, b1\] both end up in the same position.
 It is worthwhile to store the evaluation of the resulting position in a hash table the first time it is encountered so that we don’t have to recompute it on subsequent occurrences.
 The hash table of previously seen positions is traditionally called a **transposition table**; it is essentially identical to the _explored_TRANSPOSITION

 TABLE